punicasuite/solo-chain/README.md

 This will install and compile all required dependencies and source code, and spin up a local server to host the local codebase at `localhost:9080`.
 As you make changes to the codebase in the `./src` folder, the application will update with hot reloading.

 If you have any issues getting setup, please reach out in the Github issues, or directly on Discord.

-## Contribution Guidelines

-Please open a pull request with signed-off commits.
-We appreciate your help!
-You can also send your codes as emails to the developer mailing list.
-You're welcomed to join the Ontology mailing list or developer forum.

-Please provide detailed submission information when you want to contribute code for this project.
-The format is as follows:

-Header line: explain the commit in one line (use the imperative).

-Body of commit message is a few lines of text, explaining things in more detail, possibly giving some background about the issue being fixed, etc.

-The body of the commit message can be several paragraphs, and please do proper word-wrap and keep columns shorter than about 74 characters or so.
-That way "git log" will show things nicely even when it's indented.

-Make sure you explain your solution and why you're doing what you're doing, as opposed to describing what you're doing.
-Reviewers and your future self can read the patch, but might not understand why a particular solution was implemented.

-Reported-by: whoever-reported-it Signed-off-by: Your Name youremail@yourhost.com